-- Botticelli (1445-1510) as well as many other artists
+- Botticelli (1445-1510) as well as many other great artists

-Our school also conducts visits to the Uffizi Gallery, where some of these outstanding art works by Leonardo, Michelangelo, Botticelli and others are displayed.
+Our school also conducts visits to the Uffizi Gallery, where some of these outstanding artworks by Leonardo, Michelangelo, Botticelli, and others are displayed.
 Parola arranges visits to the beautiful Museum of the “Opera del Duomo” as well.

-Girolamo Savonarola (1502-1498)
+Fra’ Girolamo Savonarola (1502-1498)

-was another great figure of the golden years of Florence.
-Niccolò Machiavelli’s inscriptions were a sort of rebirth of Florence during those years, prescribing strong power and when necessary, the application of the rule in politics that “the ends justify the means” which gave authority to the ruler for any strong action as long as it provided the desired outcome.
+Machiavelli was a very relevant figure of the golden years of Florence.
+Niccolò Machiavelli’s inscriptions were a sort of rebirth of Florence during those years, prescribing strong power and, when necessary, the application of the rule in politics that “the ends justify the means” which gave authority to the ruler for any strong action as long as it provided the desired outcome.

 In our course, “Renaissance Florence,” we discuss “The Prince” (Il Principe), still a benchmark for today’s political issues all over the world.

 Discussion of Modern Florentine History

-The Medici line was extinguished in 1737.
-And following years of Austrian rule in the region, Florence was named the capital of the newly-unified Italy, The United Kingdom of Italy, in 1865.
-During World War II, there was a German occupation.
-After the war, Florence was declared an open city.
+The Medici line was extinguished in 1737 and following years of Austrian rule in the region, Florence was named the capital of the newly unified Italy for 5 years, The United Kingdom of Italy, in 1865 up to 1870.

-During the sixties, Florence experienced a period of expansion and once again became one the richest cities in Italy: from commerce and agriculture to tourism and culture.
+During the sixties, Florence experienced a period of expansion and once again became one of the richest cities in Italy: from commerce and agriculture to tourism and culture.

-We designed one of our courses to cover the development of Italian society by dealing with the issues concerning Italian history and the Italian way of living.
+We designed one of our supplementary courses to cover the development of Italian society by dealing with the issues concerning Italian history and the Italian way of living.
 This lesson requires that students already possess a basic knowledge of Italy.

-Today, not only is Florence a great cultural center, but it is also a capital of fashion and trade, as well as one of most visited cities in Italy and the world.
+Today, not only is Florence a great cultural center, but it is also a capital of fashion and trade, as well as one of the most visited cities in Italy and the world.